microsoft/playwright-java/CONTRIBUTING.md

 cd playwright-java
 ```

-2. Checkout and install playwright-cli node.js package into `driver/` directory
+2. Checkout and install playwright-cli node.js package into `driver/` directory.
+This installs Playwright and browser binaries for Chromium, Firefox and WebKit.

 ```bash
 mkdir driver